ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 * optional callback: `func(key string, value proto.Message) error`
 * can be provided to implement validation of the value data received from NB (e.g. check for validity of interface configuration)
-* `Validate` is called for every new value before it is Created or Updated
+* `Validate` is called for every new value before it is Created or Updated into
 * if the validations fails (returned error is non-nil), the scheduler will mark the value as invalid ([state][value-states] `INVALID`) and will not attempt to apply it